 {critique_text}

-Revise the response to fix all identified problems.
+Revise the response to correct all identified issues.

-Keep the correct parts.
+Keep correct points.
 Do not mention the revision process."""

 }]